I.

 7–8 May 2026

-Organised at the Faculty of Law, Lund University, in collaboration with the Department of Law at the School of Business, Economics and Law, University of Gothenburg.
-Coordinated together with Olena Bokareva (Lund), Gabriela Argüello (Gothenburg), and Fabian Vukic.
+Hosted at the Faculty of Law, Lund University, in collaboration with the Department of Law at the School of Business, Economics and Law, University of Gothenburg.
+Organised together with Olena Bokareva (Lund University), Gabriela Argüello (University of Gothenburg), and Fabian Vukic.
 Keynote speakers: Catherine Banet (University of Oslo) and Niels Krabbe (University of Gothenburg).
 Part of the research project Sustainable Carbon Capture, Transportation and Storage: Liability and Governance in Light of International and EU Law.

 With thanks to the Marcus and Marianne Wallenberg Foundation.